-How do I enable plan enforcement (shaping with FQ-Codel shapers) and change default plan speeds in my Preseem?
+How do I enable plan enforcement or change default plan speeds in Preseem?

 This article describes how to enable plan enforcement in your Preseem device.
 The difficulty level for this task is intermediate.
 If you are not comfortable with Unix shell environments, feel free to contact Preseem for help and we will be happy to assist.
 You need to log in to the Preseem device via SSH or console to proceed.
 Changing the configuration file and restarting the service requires sudo / root access.

 Preseem can optimize traffic at two levels: Subscriber and Access Point.

 Subscriber (Plan Enforcement)

 One of the most common causes of poor subscriber quality of experience (QoE) is the subscriber utilizing their full plan bandwidth.
 That is, the subscriber self congests their own "link".
 Examples of this include a large game or OS update which saturates the connection or video services such as Netflix negatively impacting the latency sensitive experience of gaming and VoIP applications.
 The reason that the customer experience degrades rapidly as the link approaches congestion is because most devices employ simple FIFO buffering schemes which add latency and eventually loss across all flows.

 Preseem plan enforcement (shaping) is based on modern active queue management (AQM) techniques which keep latency and loss low even when the link is near its full capacity.
 This is accomplished by providing isolation between flows so one flow cannot negatively impact another flow and by more intelligently managing the packets that do need to be queued.

 Another very common source of poor QoE in fixed wireless networks is at the access point (AP).
 Just like other network devices, most APs employ simple buffering schemes which provide a bad subscriber experience when the link is near its capacity.